shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “What in the name of Teal—” That cat also got launched into a tree before he could finish what he was saying.

+A blur of white came out of nowhere and splatted a cat against a tree.

-Ersie just kept beating the drum.
+Ersie just kept beating the drums.

 “Retreat!”
 The cats ran away.